FlytoTheSpace/everythingatonce/markdown/maths/calculus/derivative.md

 ## Notation

-The Deriavatives are usually written in their own notation, so they can be treated as an "Operation" that takes a function and returns another function.
+The Derivatives are usually written in their own notation, so they can be treated as an "Operation" that takes a function and returns another function.

 ### Newton's Notation

-Function Symbols with `n` count of dots above to denote n'th deriavative
+Function Symbols with `n` count of dots above to denote n'th derivative
 $$
 \dot{f}
 $$